pranavisai/fullstack_development/javascript/jsbasics.md

 setting a variable:
 var bankAccount = 100;
 same if also want to initialize strings. if a variable is named but it has no value.
-It goes to undefined.
+It goes undefined.

 prompt()-> is used to ask for input. console.log() -> is for showing output in the console.